Maximum 18 months

 Art as a factor of social and cultural local development

 Art museums are frequently seen as elitists and their social and economic impact on the local development is underestimated unless they can count on a long standing international relevance.
-But a lot can be learnt by experiences of well organized, modern in their architecture and in their presentation philosophy like the A.G.
-Leventis Art Gallery in Nicosia, Cyprus which offers an excellent example of a successful museum policy in a Mediterranean country examined in the international arena, which is the field of action of the Leventis Foundation.
+But a lot can be learnt by experiences of well organized museums, modern in their architecture and in their presentation philosophy like the A.G.
+Leventis Art Gallery in Nicosia, in Cyprus, which offers an excellent example of a successful museum policy in a Mediterranean country examined in the context of the international arena, which is the field of action of the Leventis Foundation.

 The Museum of the Future – a Participatory Museum